bwaidelich/Wwwision.GraphQL/README.md

   the GraphQL API
 * A `StandardController` that renders the [GraphiQL IDE](https://github.com/graphql/graphiql) and acts as dispatcher for API calls
+* A HTTP Component that responds to `OPTIONS` requests correctly (required for CORS preflight requests for example)

 ## Installation